Module 6: External solid wall insulation

 Starting at the base of the wall, external ground levels are always best below internal floor levels by around 150mm if possible.
 If this is not the case and its possible to lower the ground levels then this should be part of the insulation works.
 Additionally, drainage along the bottom of the wall is very important, particularly if the insulation system is going to be installed below ground level.
 A gravel drain should be installed to ensure adequate drainage if there is not enough fall around the building to drain naturally.

-Should the external ground level have to remain above internal finished floor level then high density EPS should be used along the plinth externally, starting well below floor level up to 300mm above ground level, and then rendered with a waterproof render prior to having a drainage membrane placed up against it.
+Should the external ground level have to remain above internal finished floor level then high density XPS, such as Styrodur plinth insulation, should be used along the plinth externally, starting well below floor level up to 300mm above ground level, and then rendered with a waterproof render prior to having a drainage membrane placed up against it.
 Any gaps between the ground and the wall should be filled with gravel to allow drainage.

 External services such as down pipes or drain pipes should not run through the insulation and should be extended outwards to run along the surface of the insulation.
-Main electrical cables should never be buried behind insulation so ensure a suitable fixing, such as Swifix SWI-ST connection point fitting, is installed to take the load of the cable.
+Main electrical cables should never be buried behind insulation so ensure a suitable fixing, such as Swifix SWI-ST connection point fitting or Fischer Thermax, is installed to take the load of the cable.

 Roof overhangs must be adequate to cover the insulation and provide an overhang of at least 40mm.
 If the existing roof does not offer this then either the roof should be extended or a metal capping profile, such as UdiALU profile, should be used.